StarfleetEngineer/StarfleetEngineer/README.md

 - 👀 I’m interested in Cloud Engineering, Machine Learning Engineering, and Software Engineering
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me:
+- 📫 How to reach me: matthewjohnson@starfleetengineer.com
-      - Email: matthewjohnson@starfleetengineer.com

 <!---
 StarfleetEngineer/StarfleetEngineer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.